23rd Street station (IND Eighth Avenue Line)

 The 23rd Street station is a local station on the IND Eighth Avenue Line of the New York City Subway, located at the intersection of 23rd Street and Eighth Avenue in Chelsea, Manhattan.
-It is served by the C and E trains, the former of which is replaced by the A train during late nights.
+It is served by the E train at all times, the C train at all times except late nights, and the A train during late nights.

 History

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
 The lines were designed to compete with the existing underground, surface, and elevated lines operated by the Interborough Rapid Transit Company (IRT) and Brooklyn–Manhattan Transit Corporation (BMT).
 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval for the construction of the IND Eighth Avenue Line.
 This line consisted of a corridor connecting Inwood, Manhattan, to Downtown Brooklyn, running largely under Eighth Avenue but also paralleling Greenwich Avenue and Sixth Avenue in Lower Manhattan.
 The BOT announced a list of stations on the new line in February 1928, with a local station at 23rd Street.

 Most of the Eighth Avenue Line was dug using a cheap cut-and-cover method.
 The finishes at the four stations between 14th and 42nd Street were 21 percent completed by May 1930.
 By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the four stations from 14th to 42nd Street were 99.8 percent completed.
 The entire line was completed by September 1931, except for the installation of turnstiles.

 A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
 The 23rd Street station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 When the station opened, it was served by local AA trains.
 When the IND Concourse Line opened on July 1, 1933, all locals became CC trains to the Concourse Line.
 The E began using the local tracks on August 19, 1933, when the IND Queens Boulevard Line opened.

 As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.